- Dr. Menick's other books were published by a major medical publisher. Why wasn't this one?

 Even if you already have Dr. Menick's previous publications, this one is essential because:

 - Concepts are described in way that is more comprehensive, detailed, and clear than ever before.

-- A vast range of defects are explored as are multiple techniques and options for correction with full explanations of when and why to choose one over the other.
+- A vast range of defects — illustrated by never-before published cases and reanalysis of old cases — are explored as are multiple techniques and options for correction with full explanations of when and why to choose one over the other.

 - Greater emphasis is placed on choices and planning so you'll have a deep understanding of how to think through problems and create solutions for virtually any defect.